dhannywi/Diagnosis_API/README.md

 <b>The dataset contains 32 attributes with information on:</b><br>
 1. ID number
 2. Diagnosis (M = malignant, B = benign)

-<br>Column 3-32 contains ten real-valued features are computed for each cell nucleus:<br>
+Column 3-32 contains ten real-valued features are computed for each cell nucleus:
 * radius (mean of distances from center to points on the perimeter)
 * texture (standard deviation of gray-scale values)
 * perimeter